kamhonhoi/HybBCSeq/README.md

        -	cons.csv : Location of the consolidated file
      - Outputs: -report.csv is the final report file; -report.log reports the number of wells reported

-8. Deactivate virtual enviroment when complete
+8. Deactivate virtual environment when complete
      ```
      deactivate
      ```